 We provide NHS medical services for approximately 10,900 patients.
-Our team is made up of five doctors, five nurses, one health care assistant and two phlebotomists.
+Our team is made up of five doctors, three nurses, one health care assistant and one phlebotomist.
 We are ably supported by one manager, two secretarial staff and twelve admin staff.
 In addition we have other community health practitioners at the practice supporting our patients, including our Midwife, Health visitor, Mental health liaison practitioner, Time to talk counsellors and Carers support worker.

 We operate out of a purpose built (December 1990) doctors surgery in Three Bridges which is located just outside Crawley Town centre.
 We are within walking distance of Three Bridges train station, and on a mainline bus route.
 In addition we have ample parking for our patients.

 Our disabled patients have full access to our building, there is an allocated disabled parking space with dropped kerbs for easy access.
 We have fully automated doors to the main reception area and our corridors are wide enough to accommodate wheelchair access.
 We are currently in the process of a refurbishment program in upgrading our facilities in line with current legislation.